Skip to main content

 • Shortlisted proposals that satisfactorily clear due diligence will be recommended by Convergence to the Investment Committee.

-• The Investment Committee is composed of independent experts who will recommend proposals to the SDG Impact Finance Initiative Executive Board for final approval.
+• The Investment Committee is composed of independent experts and the CEO of the SDG Impact Finance Initiative who will recommend proposals to the Initiative Executive Board for final approval.

 Stage 6: SDG Impact Finance Initiative Executive Board